 Born in Carnesville in Northeast Georgia, Helen attended Georgia Baptist Female Seminary, now known as Brenau College, and the Notre Dame Convent in Maryland.
 In 1894 she was appointed Assistant State Librarian, making her the first woman to hold office under Georgia’s state government.
 She used her gender-breaking position by authoring the “Dortch Bill,” passed by the Georgia General Assembly in 1896, making it possible for women to hold the office of State Librarian.

-Second to defending her husband’s name was Helen’s passion for environmental preservation, leading her to take on one of the state’s biggest corporations, the Georgia Power and Railroad Company.
-The company was planning to build a dam at Tallulah Gorge, a then thriving tourist town, and the electric power source would divert the river’s flow away from the famous waterfalls, affecting the area’s environmental and economic future.
-Helen traveled the state gain support but in 1913 she lost her battle but received recognition for the organization she founded to protect the area, the Tallulah Falls Conservation Association.
+Second to defending her husband’s name was Helen’s passion for environmental preservation, this led her to take on one of the state’s biggest corporations, the Georgia Power and Railroad Company.
+The company was planning to build a dam at Tallulah Gorge, a then thriving tourist town.
+The electric power source would divert the river’s flow away from the famous waterfalls, which would surely affect the area’s environmental and economic future.
+Helen traveled throughout the state gain support but in 1913 she lost her battle but received recognition for the organization she founded to protect the area, the Tallulah Falls Conservation Association.
 Despite her calling Georgia Power and Railroad Company “commercial pirates and buccaneers,” the company leased 3,000 acres in 1992 to the State of Georgia to create the Tallulah Gorge State Park and returned the natural flows through the canyon.
 “She was a woman way ahead of her time,” said John Sell, a Georgia Power spokesman.
 “It’s appropriate to honor her.”

-In 1898, Helen was appointed postmaster in Gainesville, reportedly the first woman to hold this position in the state.
-Shortly after her battle over the Tallulah Falls dam, Helen returned to Brenau where she studied speech, lectured and worked as a freelance author.
+In 1898, Helen was appointed as the first woman to become postmaster in her home city of Gainesville.
+Shortly after her battle over the Tallulah Falls dam, Helen returned to Brenau College where she studied speech, lectured and worked as a freelance author.
 Helen’s other causes throughout her life included women’s suffrage, advocating civil rights for African-Americans, and promoting the establishment of the Georgia State College for Women in Milledgeville.